 Step 2: Contact Relevant Authorities and Professionals

-If the sewer spill appears to originate from the main sewer line or affects multiple properties, you must contact your local council or health department immediately.
-They will be responsible for addressing the issue and preventing further damage.
+If it seems like the sewer spill is coming from the main sewer line or affecting multiple properties, contact your local council or health department right away.
+They’re responsible for sorting out the problem and stopping any further damage.

-However, for issues within your property, it’s best to reach out to a professional plumber who can assess the situation and provide a permanent solution tailored to your specific needs.
+For problems within your own property, it’s wise to call a professional plumber.
+They can assess what’s happening and provide a solution that’s tailored to your situation.

 Step 3: Clean and Disinfect the Affected Area

-To clean and disinfect the affected area safely, you must put on protective clothing, including rubber gloves and boots, to avoid direct contact with contaminated water and surfaces.
-Begin by removing any visible debris, sewage, or flood water from the affected area, taking care to dispose of it properly.
+When cleaning and disinfecting the area, make sure you wear protective clothing, like rubber gloves and boots, to avoid touching contaminated water and surfaces directly.
+Start by clearing away any visible debris, sewage, or flood water, and dispose of it properly.

 Once the area is clear, clean and disinfect hard surfaces, such as patios or driveways, using a bleach solution or a suitable disinfectant recommended by the health department.
 This will help prevent the spread of harmful microorganisms and minimise potential health risks.